 Fees and Payment Information

-If your insurance will not cover the cost of treatment or if you are uninsured, low cost treatment options are available with our advanced graduate student therapists.
+If your insurance will not cover any of the fees or if you are uninsured, low cost treatment options are available with our advanced doctoral student clinicians.
 Assessment and treatment is often free or reduced cost if you are eligible to participate in any of our treatment research programs as well.

 Back to Top